A Philadelphia playground has been completely transformed after receiving a major glow-up led by its students.

 This incredible renovation was achieved through the work of the students partnering with organizations, including the Trust for Public Land, a national nonprofit working to make outdoor spaces accessible to everyone.

-The entire community can now enjoy a safe and welcoming place to play, exercise, and relax this summer and beyond.
+The entire community can now enjoy a safe and welcoming place to play, exercise, and relax.

 Benefits of green space